fauzyahadirahma/04-Google-Cloud-Computing-Fondations/README.md

       * VIDEO Module 3 Summary
       * DOCUMENT Demonstrate your capabilities further!

-2. Google Cloud Computing Foundations: Infrastructure in Google Cloud
+**2. Google Cloud Computing Foundations: Infrastructure in Google Cloud**
    * Where Do I Store This Stuff?
       * DOCUMENT Welcome to the course!
       * VIDEO Module 4 Introduction
       * VIDEO Storage Options in the Cloud